OLCC AFFIRMS AUTHORITY TO PROHIBIT MARIJUANA ADULTERANTS

 BAN VITAMIN E ACETATE FROM MARIJUANA VAPING PRODUCTS

 Portland, OR — At its monthly meeting on November 21, 2019, the Commissioners of the Oregon Liquor Control Commission affirmed the OLCC’s existing authority to ban adulterants, such as Vitamin E acetate, from inclusion in marijuana products.
 The Commission also approved eight marijuana violation stipulated settlement agreements.

-Public health investigators with the US Centers for Disease Control (CDC) have identified Vitamin E acetate as a potential culprit in the national vaping respiratory illness outbreak.
-Forty-two people, including two in Oregon, have died from the illness.
+Public health investigators with the US Centers for Disease Control (CDC) have identified Vitamin E acetate as a potential culprit in the national outbreak of vaping illnesses.
+Forty-two people, including two in Oregon, have died from vaping illnesses.
 More than 2,100 individuals have been afflicted with the lung injury, including 18 Oregonians.

 Previously the OLCC had not expressly allowed or banned Vitamin E acetate from being mixed into marijuana vaping products.
 Ingredients for marijuana products are already screened as part of the OLCC’s packaging and labeling pre-approval process.
 The Commission’s action supports both the public health finding and the agency’s ability to ban Vitamin E acetate.